campersau/ChangeDetectionBlazorWebApplication/README.md

 Demo application to demonstrate very simple change detection based on `INotifyPropertyChanged` and `INotifyCollectionChanged`.

-Inherit from [`ChangeDetectionComponent`](ChangeDetectionBlazorWebApplication/ChangeDetectionComponent.cs) instead of `BlazorComponent` and public property changes are automatically beeing tracked.
+Create a new [`ChangeDetector`](ChangeDetection/ChangeDetector.cs) with a state change handler and public property / obserable collection changes are automatically tracked.
-Since `@inject` creates private properties you can call `AttachChangeHandlers(...)` manually to track changes for these objects.
+Make sure to dispose the `ChangeDetector` to release all event handlers.

+See [`Index.cshtml`](ChangeDetectionBlazorWebApplication/Pages/Index.cshtml) for a sample implementation.